 attempted hours.
 Graduate students must have any subsequent graduate degrees completed

 within 54 additional attempted hours.

 Any student whose name appears on the institutional suspension list will not be eligible to receive aid for their next enrollment period, even if they re-enroll with the approval of the appropriate college dean.

 It is the student’s responsibility to notify the Financial Aid Office when they are

 no longer on the suspension list.

-Students granted academic clemency will have all semesters attended counted on the basis of attempted hours and will have a “financial aid GPA” based on all hours completed and will not receive aid until the financial aid GPA reaches at least a 2.0.
+Students granted academic clemency will have all semesters attended counted based on attempted hours and will have a “financial aid GPA” based on all hours completed.
+Students will not receive aid until their financial aid GPA reaches at least 2.0.